soggybag/Hoppy-Bunny-SpriteKit-Swift/P7-Setting-Up-Collisions/content.md

 #Game State

-State management is a great way to do this, just look intp the `MSButtonNode` code above.
+State management is a great way to do this, just look into the `MSButtonNode` code above.
 A `state` property is used to track if the button is `Active,Hidden or Selected`.

 For the *GameScene* class it would be great to know if the game state is either `Active` or `GameOver`.